nayaksuraj/EE-DevOps-Assessment/README.md

 ### Setup Configuration

-* Configure IAM credentials to access AWS environment, configure default aws profile in your local machine.
+* Configure IAM credentials to access AWS environment, all the script uses aws default profile from local.
 * Create AMI for Jenkins server using packer.
 This will configure Jenkins with Admin user & password.
     - [Jenkins-AMI](ami-creation-script.sh)
   ```